I Got a Cheat Skill in Another World and Became Unrivaled in the Real World, Too: Anime

-In August 2022, it was announced the novels would be receiving an anime television series adaptation.
-The series is produced by TMS Entertainment and animated by Millepensee, with Shingo Tanabe directing, Shin Itagaki serving as chief director and supervising the scripts, Hiromi Kimura adapting Rein Kuwashima's character designs for animation and serving as chief animation director, and Akiyuki Tateyama composing the music.
-It aired from April 7 to June 30, 2023, on Tokyo MX and other networks.
-(Note: Tokyo MX lists the series premiere at 24:30 JST on April 6, 2023, which is effectively 12:30am on April 7.)
-The opening theme song is "Gyakuten Geki" (逆転劇) by Tsukuyomi, and the ending theme song is "Hachimitsu" (ハチミツ) by Shikao Suga.
+In August 2022, an anime television series adaptation was announced.
+It is produced by TMS Entertainment and animated by Millepensee, with Shingo Tanabe directing, Shin Itagaki serving as chief director and supervising the scripts, Hiromi Kimura adapting Rein Kuwashima's character designs for animation and serving as chief animation director, and Akiyuki Tateyama composing the music.
+The series aired from April 7 to June 30, 2023, on Tokyo MX and other networks.
+(Note: Tokyo MX listed the series premiere on April 6 at 24:30, which is effectively April 7 at 12:30 a.m.
+JST.)
+The opening theme song is "Gyakuten Geki" (逆転劇), performed by Tsukuyomi, while the ending theme song is "Hachimitsu" (ハチミツ), performed by Shikao Suga.
 Crunchyroll is streaming the series along with an English dub.
 Muse Communication licensed the series in Asia-Pacific.
-The initial streaming of the series' 13th and final episode was inexplicably delayed by two days, which ended up airing on June 28, instead of June 26.
+The initial streaming of the series' 13th and final episode was inexplicably delayed by two days from the original June 26, 2023 release date, which ended up airing on June 28 instead.

-A new anime project was announced during the "Fantasia Bunko Daikanshasai Online 2023" livestream on October 14, 2023.
-It was later revealed to be a television special, with Itagaki serving as director and Kimura returning as character designer.
-It is set to premiere in late March 2026.
+A new anime project was announced during the "Fantasia Bunko Daikanshasai Online 2023" livestream on October 14, 2023, which was later revealed to be a television special, with Itagaki serving as director and Kimura returning as character designer.
+It premiered on March 31, 2026.
+(Note: Tokyo MX listed the TV special on March 30 at 24:00, which is effectively March 31 at midnight JST.)

+A second season was announced at AnimeJapan on March 28, 2026.